omertb/meraki-opui/README.md

 ### Utilized Components:
 - Python Flask, Postgresql on the server side.
-- Bootstrap HTML, CSS and JS libraries and custom js functions on the server side.
+- Bootstrap HTML, CSS and JS libraries and custom js functions on the client side.

 ### Functions:
 - Admin panel for authorizing users against networks and tags.